kubeflow/examples/digit_recognition/README.md

 | pip           | 21.3.1 |

-Kfp version used for testing can be installed as `pip install kfp==1.8.11`
+The KFP version used for testing can be installed as `pip install kfp==1.8.11`

 # Section 1: Kfp Pipeline